Loan Programs

 The 1200 Fund provides incentive, expansion support, childcare and startup loan options for businesses in multiple phases of growth within the City of Duluth.
 With the funding provided, businesses create new jobs, childcare availability, and the ability to bring a business continued success.
 Loans from the Duluth 1200 Fund are intended to address a gap in the financial package necessary to complete a project, not replace business owner equity contributions or traditional bank lending.

-The Advance Loan Program provides gap financing for Duluth business start-ups city wide.
-Loan must be utilized to purchase and make improvements in existing real estate building that will house the new business.
+The Build Forward Duluth Loan Program provides gap financing for Duluth business, and childcare centers city wide.
+Loans must be utilized to purchase and make improvements in existing real estate building that will house the new business.

 Term of loan: Up to 17 years